Working through it

 Tacoma certainly has had its share of broken bridges.
 But lately Hans Breivik ’88 has been coordinating the repair of one of them.

 The double-bascule bridge across the Hylebos Waterway at the Port of Tacoma was built in 1938 and has been frozen in the open position since 2001.
 “Double bascule means that it has two leaves that open and close,” says Breivik, a construction management graduate who is now managing the $15 million Hylebos project.
 “When it worked, it worked on kind of the principle of a teeter-totter.”
-He raises his arm, imitating the way one arm of the bridge would, with a … » More …
+He raises his arm, imitating the way one arm of the bridge … » More …

 Ah, for the safety and comfort of computer modeling in a cozy office.